National Provider Identifier (NPI) to Drug Enforcement Agency Number (DEA) Crosswalk

 Jean Roth created the NPI to DEA crosswalk below from the National Plan and Provider Enumeration System (NPPES) downloadable data file for greater ease of use.
 An NPI can and often does have more than one DEA associated with it.
 The DEA number format is 9 alpha-numeric characters with the first two characters alpha and the last seven numeric.
 The crosswalk includes identifiers of any stated type if they look like the could be a DEA number.
 That is, if they have two letters and six digits, or the Other Provider Identifier Issuer variable OTHPIDISS matches "DEA" (and not "DEAN").
 Obviously, this definition is quite liberal.

-Another limitation this dataset is that providers don't have to include their DEA number or any other type of other identifier in their NPI application to request an NPI.
+A second limitation this dataset is that providers don't have to include their DEA number or any other type of other identifier in their NPI application to request an NPI.
 My understanding is that health care providers must apply for DEA numbers in order to be able to write prescriptions.

 To keep only records for individuals, you could drop records where entity == 2 (Entity is an Organization, not an Individual) or the DEA type looks like an institution rather than a practioner per the DUATYPE variable.